k3rielit/class-gen/README.md

-# class-gen
+# Class Generators
-Tools to quickly generate classes.
+Tools to quickly generate classes, currently in C# only.